aau-network-security/haaukins/.github/CONTRIBUTING.md

 If your pull request is not accepted on the first try, don't be discouraged!
 If there's a problem with the implementation, hopefully you received feedback on what to improve.

-## Conventions
+## Contributing Rules

-Fork the repo and make your changes on your fork in a feature branch.
+In order to contribute Haaukins, you can fork the repo and make your changes on your fork in a feature branch.
 Haaukins developments is based on [Git Feature Branch Workflow](https://www.atlassian.com/git/tutorials/comparing-workflows/feature-branch-workflow)

 - For bug fixes and feature requests, the name of branch that you will work on should follow the convention [XXXX]-something, XXXX refers to issue number.

 - There should be a naming convention (function names and variable names should follow defined pattern such as getName(private) or GetName (public).

-- Having clean formatted codes are always easy to review, hence the changes on branch require to have `gofmt` to format the code.
+- Use gofmt to ensure code formatting that is easy to read.

 - Commit messages should start with capitalized letter and follow short summary of the changes.
 Commits which are fixing or closing an issue should include reference to it, such as `Closes #[XXXX]` or `Fixes #[XXXX]`